m-baralt/Analysis_GSE96058/README.md

 3. Open the project in RStudio by double-clicking the file: `Analysis_GSE96058.Rproj`.
 This ensures the working directory is correctly set, so all relative paths will work automatically.

-4. Download the expression dataset using the provided script:
+4. Download the expression dataset using the following command lines:

 ```
 chmod +x download_expression_data.sh